 Another charming British vision related to assessment is the rule of 1:4.
 Every time a teacher criticises a pupil should be covered with four praises.
 They say this makes a child emotionally secure.
 Too secure, one would say, as teachers are trained to praise even when there is nothing really to praise for.
 Naturally, it makes kids think that there is nothing to worry about so they don't... until it is too late to worry.
 As per the Russian proverb, there is no point breathing before you die...

 CURRICULUM.
 On their 1st year of living in the UK, children without the knowledge of English learn nothing but English.
 This is what those children say.
 However, Eastern European kids do not miss much because the school curriculum in their countries is 2-3 years ahead compare to the British one.
 For example, AS Maths contains similar modules as Grade 8-9 in Ukraine, therefore, the students leave the 11th grade with a far higher level of Maths than British six-formers.
-Some Eastern European kids are offered to do A-level Maths in Britain without even completing GCSEs.
+Myn own child was, on her arrival in the UK, offered to do A-level Maths in Britain without even completing GCSEs.

 From my experience, many British middle-school students do not know the names and locations of the continents and oceans on the world map, no mentioning most of the countries, including the UK, where they actually live.
 When I asked the same Head of Geography, how could this be, she answered 'they are not required to know that'.
 As the English say, I beg your pardon???